 12. Prepare to assemble.
 Place a tablespoon of raspberry jam into a bowl.
 Stir to loosen.
 Add a teaspoon of water and stir again.
 Remove the frosting from the fridge and briefly stir through to loosen.
 Fill a piping bag (no nozzle required) two-thirds with some of the frosting, (I find it easier to apply the frosting to the cake this way, though isn't essential).

 13. Start the assemble.
 Place one of the raspberry sponges on your chosen cake stand or plate.
 Spoon a little raspberry jam onto the cake's upper surface.
 Spread it out.
 Pipe on (or use a pallet knife) some frosting.
 Use a pallet knife to spread it out.
 Place the white chocolate cake onto the prepared surface.
 Repeat with the jam and frosting layer to the white chocolate cake.
 Place the second raspberry cake on top.
 Try to ensure that the three stacked cakes aren't leaning.

 14. Apply the frosting.
 Pipe some of the frosting over the top of the cake and around the sides (or apply with a pallet knife).
 Use a pallet knife to spread the frosting all around the cake.
 Ensure that all of the surfaces have a nice thin layer of frosting.
-Place the cake into the fridge for an hour to allow the frosting to firm up.
+Place the cake into the fridge for half an hour to allow the frosting to firm up.
 Apply the remaining frosting to the top and sides of the cake either by piping it or with the pallet knife.
 Take your time to smooth out the frosting as best you can.
 Aim to get the side of the cake as smooth as you're able if you're not affixing any cigarillo (or similar).
 Either leave it this way or use a patterned cake scraper to apply a parallel pattern to the side, as I did.